ibvildthings/Events-for-Facebook-Code-Test/README.md

 #### Git
 I have tracked the major changes with git.

-#### Xcode 11.2 beta
-I am running on Xcode 11.2 beta.
-My Mac is running low on space and that’s why I haven’t been able to update to the latest version but please let me know if you aren’t able to get it working on your system.
-My email is pmdesai@syr.edu

 #### Things I will add in version 2.0
 - Unit tests.
 I wanted to generate couple of mock sons with valid and invalid data to test the conflict algorithm.